 A new hotel and mixed-use development to replace the Days Inn on the northeast corner of West Center St. and First Ave.
 NW.
 This project is in initial stages of discussion.
 Tentative plans call for a 16-story mixed-use building that includes a 200-room hotel, 120 apartments, 317 parking stalls and 8,000 to 10,000 square feet of retail and restaurant space.
 No formal applications for this project have been submitted to the city.

-A new 2nd Street Hotel across from Mayo Clinic's Saint Marys campus.
+A new, five-story "Eleven 02" hotel across from Mayo Clinic's Saint Marys campus.
 Located about a mile from the heart of downtown Rochester, this new, extended-stay 150-room hotel is planned to open in 2020 on the site where Virgil's Auto Body is currently located.